Last Updated on: 10th August 2024, 11:56 pm

 St Sophia Cathedral

-While not as fancy as cathedrals in Europe, this is not far from Central Street by foot and worth a visit if you are nearby.
-I can’t and don’t like walking far so if I can do it, so can you.
-At the time of my visit, it was closed for renovations, but my purpose is to take photos, and did not miss going inside, so I took photos of it outside.
+Harbin is near Russia and thus has Russian influences.
+While not as fancy as cathedrals in Europe, this Russian style cathedral is modeled on the Saint Basil’s cathedral in Moscow an is not far from Central Street by foot and worth a visit if you are nearby.
+I can’t and don’t like walking far, so if I can do it, so can you.
+At the time of my visit, it was closed for renovations so I’ll have to visit the inside another time.

 Wood Carving museum